LATERAL EAR RESECTION

 - If the patient has developed proliferative ear growths down the canal (a common occurrence making ear cleaning particularly difficult) and these growths are present in the horizontal canal as well as the vertical canal, then this surgery will not be successful.
 To check for narrowing all the way down the canal, a radiograph taken under sedation should indicate how narrow the horizontal canal is.
 Ideally, more advanced imaging of the ears should be performed (such as MRI or CT) to rule out the presence of middle ear infection as well as inner ear tumors.
 Either of these situations would indicate need for a more aggressive surgery; however, this kind of imaging is not available to pets in many communities while most veterinary hospitals have capability to perform radiographs.

 - One well known study reviewed 60 dogs receiving lateral ear resections.
 The procedure was considered a failure in 86.5% of Cocker Spaniels in which it was used.
 In other breeds, 63% were found to have acceptable results.
-If your dog is a Cocker Spaniel, this is a breed for which the Total Ear Canal Ablation is likely more appropriate.
+If your dog is a Cocker Spaniel with long-standing ear canal disease, then the Total Ear Canal Ablation is likely more appropriate.

 - If there is any reason to think a middle ear infection is present (see section on Vestibular Disease) a Lateral Ear Resection will not provide adequate control of the situation.